-Britain Nepal Otology Service : A charity dedicated to the prevention and treatment of deafness in Nepal
+BRINOS : A charity dedicated to the prevention and cure of Ear Disease in Nepal

-Foundation and history of BRINOS
+Foundation, History and Aims of BRINOS

 Dr.Prasad, at one time the only ENT and Eye surgeon in the country, was keenly aware of the urgent need to tackle the prevalence of ear disease in Nepal, as a survey of disability conducted in 1981 (the year of the disabled) found deafness to be the largest single disability.
 Dr.Prasad was urged by His Majesty's Government to plan future provision of ear care throughout the country.